Stay right here for our final news roundup and information overload.

 I'm very good, sir.

-Thank you for for taking my call.
+Thank you for taking my call.

 I just wanted to say I'm one of those independent voters that the GOP needs to woo every election.

-And if you decide to have a town hall asking Indies what they think of the midterms, I'll buy my own ticket to be there.
+And if you decide to have a town hall asking indies what they think of the midterms, I'll buy my own ticket to be there.

-But what I wanted to ask you about today is the EIA, the Energy Information Administration website clearly shows the withdrawals from the strategic petroleum reserve and the sales to China.
+But what I wanted to ask you about today is the EIA, the Energy Information Administration website, clearly shows the withdrawals from the Strategic Petroleum Reserve and the sales to China.

-And the last eight months, we have taken 143.3 million barrels out of the strategic oil reserve.
+And the last eight months, we have taken 143.3 million barrels out of the strategic oil reserve, and we have sold 142.9 million barrels of oil to China.

-And it seems like you're the I didn't know it was that high.
+I didn't know it was that high.

 When we reported it, it was a much lower number, but the idea that we're selling any oil to China when we're in desperate need of it makes no sense at all whatsoever.